Expectation values#

 The Schmidt values are computed by performing bipartition of the MPS/MPO across each of the bonds.
 This amounts to SVD decomposition with respect to a bond, where all sites to the left are in left-canonical form and all sites to the right are in right-canonical form.

-- MpsMpoOBC.get_Schmidt_values() Sequence[yastn.Tensor] [source]#
+- MpsMpoOBC.get_Schmidt_values() Sequence[Tensor] [source]#

-Schmidt values for bipartition across all bonds along MPS/MPO from the first to the last site, including “trivial” leftmost and rightmost cuts.
+Schmidt values for bipartition across all bonds along MPS/MPO from the first to the last site, including trivial leftmost and rightmost cuts.
 This gives a list with N+1 elements.
 Schmidt values are stored as diagonal tensors and are normalized.

 The SVD is used to calculate the entropy at each bond.
-It allows to get quantum Renyi entropy that is defined as \(S_\alpha(\rho)=\frac{1}{1-\alpha}\log_2 Tr(\rho^\alpha)\), where \(\rho\) indicades reduced density matrix for the bipartition at the bond.
-For \(\alpha=1\) we get von Neumann entropy, so-called entanglement entropy, that is \(S_1(\rho)=-Tr(\rho_{j,j+1}\log_2 \rho)\).
-The entropy is counted in bits of entropy, i.e., using logarithm of base 2.
+For \(\alpha \neq 1\), this gives the Renyi entropy, \(S_\alpha(\rho)=\frac{1}{1-\alpha}\log_2 Tr(\rho^\alpha)\), where \(\rho\) indicates a reduced density matrix of the system with all sites to the right of the cut traced out.
+For \(\alpha=1\) we get von Neumann entropy, \(S_1(\rho)=-Tr(\rho \log_2 \rho)\).
+The entropy is counted in bits, i.e., using base-2 logarithm.

-- MpsMpoOBC.get_entropy(alpha=1) Sequence[number] [source]#
+- MpsMpoOBC.get_entropy(alpha=1) Sequence[Number] [source]#

-Entropy of bipartition across each bond, along MPS/MPO from the first to the last site, including “trivial” leftmost and rightmost cuts.
+Entropy of bipartition across each bond, along MPS/MPO from the first to the last site, including trivial leftmost and rightmost cuts.
 This gives a list with N+1 elements.

 - Parameters: